Phoenix Asbestos Testing

-Perform Asbestos Testing Before Any Renovation or when Building Materials are Damaged
+Perform Asbestos Testing Before Remodel, Renovation, or when Building Materials are Damaged

 Planning on renovating or repairing a building that’s more than 30 years old?
 Asbestos testing is necessary before you proceed per EPA's Asbestos NESHAP Standard on residential properties built pre-1981 and all commercial properties regardless of the year built.

 Asbestos, which when sealed away in a home can be harmless, is a serious health hazard when disturbed and released into the air.
 Asbestos can be found under floor tiles, in ceilings, insulation, drywall, around ductwork, etc. in older homes.

 Asbestos has been used as an insulator and fire retardant in building materials since the 1800s because of its resistance to heat and chemicals, its noise insulating properties, and the fact that it doesn’t conduct electricity.